saraattia412/todoapp/README.md

 ## Getting Started

+todo app
+used bloc(cubit) , flutter_bloc and create states.
+create database , insert database ,get data from database ,update and delete data by sqflite flutter

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: